nondejus/qbitcoind/README.md

     rpcpassword=mypassword

 ```
-Then run the following command to ensure the authentication credentials are passed during the API calls
+To ensure the authentication credentials are passed during all API calls initialise the username and password credentials using the initPass function
 ```C++
     q).bitcoind.initPass[username;password]
 ```